openedx/edx-platform/docs/decisions/0023-frontend-code-and-eslint-removal.rst

 Additionally, as of March 2025, edx-platform had more than 700 violations in ESLint.

+For more details on the MFE replacement, see:

+- Top-level issue for edx-platform: https://github.com/openedx/edx-platform/issues/31620
+- The parent issue of the above issue, which includes IDA frontends: https://github.com/openedx/wg-frontend/issues/156
-Details of the replacement MFEs are noted in the `MFE Rewrite Tracker`_.
+- Details of the replacement MFEs are noted in the `MFE Rewrite Tracker`_.

 .. _MFE Rewrite Tracker: https://openedx.atlassian.net/wiki/spaces/COMM/pages/4262363137/MFE+Rewrite+Tracker